EspressoSystems/espresso-sequencer/doc/zk-integration.md

 ## Rollup Contract

 The rollup contract allows rollups to settle their state on layer 1 (Ethereum) via the verification of a snark proof.
-This state update on the layer 1 happens periodically and consists of a high number of transactions in order to amortize gas costs.
 The abstract version of this contract is sketched below.
 In addition to contract variables and a constructor, it contains a function `isEscapeHatchActivated` which allows to detect whether the Espresso consensus protocol is live or not.
 In case liveness is lost, the rollup can update its state without reading from the Espresso ledger by calling the function `updateStateDefaultSequencingMode`.
 Note that the Espresso state is read from the Espresso light client contract which is referenced by the rollup contract via the variable `lcContract`.

 ```solidity